JTOne123/logonlabs-dotnet/README.md

 ValidateLoginResponse response = client.validateLogin(token);

-var eventId = response.event_id;; //used to update the SSO event later via UpdateEvent

 if(response.event_success)
 {
     //authentication and validation succeeded. proceed with post-auth workflows (ie, create a user session token for your system).